Phoenix Dog Bite Lawyer

 In many situations, an insurance company will be the one paying out your claim.
 Before taking the case to trial, though, there will likely be an attempt to negotiate a settlement.
 We can negotiate on your behalf and seek an agreement that’s fair.

-By allowing a lawyer to negotiate for you, insurance companies are more likely to take the situation seriously.
+By allowing a Phoenix personal injury lawyer to negotiate for you, insurance companies are more likely to take the situation seriously.
 They know a lawyer understands what’s fair in a given situation and is not afraid to go to court if that becomes necessary.

 There are situations where a settlement is not possible, and going to court is the only real option available.
-In those cases, your lawyer will again act as your representative before the court.
+In those cases, your dog bite lawyer in Phoenix will again act as your representative before the court.
 We present the evidence that you were bitten, defend against accusations of provocation or unlawful presence on the property, and argue for damages to cover the costs that you’ve incurred.

 If You’ve Been Bitten, We Can Help You Seek the Compensation That You Deserve